Outbound Sales Explained: Techniques, Strategies & Best Practices

 2. Divide and Conquer with Market Segmentation

 The next step in the outbound sales process is to divide up your ideal target audience using market segmentation.
-By doing this, you’ll be able to send more personalised messages that speak to the specific needs of the different groups.
+By doing this, you’ll be able to send more personalized messages that speak to the specific needs of the different groups.

 3. Identify and Approach Decision Makers